-Recent highlights for Gernon have included many significant debuts across the globe with orchestras such as the Vienna Symphony, Royal Stockholm Philharmonic, DSO Berlin, Munich Chamber, Orchestre National du Capitole de Toulouse, Orchestra of St. Luke's and Swedish Chamber orchestras.
-He is a regular favourite of orchestras in the UK, including the Philharmonia and City of Birmingham Symphony orchestras, and the Scottish Chamber Orchestra at the BBC Proms on the occasion of Sir Peter Maxwell Davies’s 80th Birthday.
+Recent highlights have included many significant debuts across the globe with orchestras such as the Vienna Symphony, Royal Stockholm Philharmonic, DSO Berlin, Munich Chamber, Orchestre National du Capitole de Toulouse, Orchestra of St. Luke's and Swedish Chamber orchestras.
+He is a regular favourite of orchestras in the UK, including the Philharmonia, BBC Symphony and City of Birmingham Symphony orchestras, and the Scottish Chamber Orchestra at the BBC Proms on the occasion of Sir Peter Maxwell Davies’s 80th Birthday.
 From 2017 until 2020, Gernon was Principal Guest Conductor of the BBC Philharmonic Orchestra, one of the youngest conductors to have held a titled position with a BBC orchestra.
 In 2018 he conducted them in a televised performance at the BBC Proms and he continues to work with them regularly.

 Ben Gernon studied at the Guildhall School of Music and Drama with Sian Edwards, with whom he still works closely, and with Sir Colin Davis, who was a profoundly influential figure in Gernon’s musical development.

 City of Birmingham Symphony Orchestra | January 2020

 Available until Feburary 12

 Ben Gernon has a chemistry with this orchestra that is now remarkable.
 It’s partly a first-among-equals approach to his role that gives them what they need and simply allows them to play at their best, but it’s also born of mutual respect and his instincts as a musician, which in this case were spot-on.

 The discovery of this concert was how impressively young conductor, Ben Gernon, handled not just the evanescent textures of Alasdair Nicolson’s Shadows, but also two less-championed works by Britten and Tchaikovsky.